Our Bold Predictions for the

 In the longer term, however, younger potential buyers will be delayed while they rebuild credit and replenish cash lost during the pandemic.
 There are currently 3 million families in the United States with household income over $150,000 that are still renting.
 Most of these are people who should be home buyers.
 If you are considering buying a home, you should read our Guide to Buying a Home and then contact us to help you with your search.

 Older, more established buyers might need to make some adjustments so that they can move.
 This is the reason that buyer demand will continue to be strong well into the foreseeable future.
 We now know that there were slightly less than 4 million real estate transactions in 2023.
-Home sales should increase to about 4.6 million transactions in 2024 and again to 5.3 million in 2025.
+Home sales should increase to about 4.5 million transactions in 2025.

 Will Home Prices Come Down?

-Our prediction for the real estate market in Maryland and Nationwide is that home prices will not fall.
-At worst, they will remain stagnant and will likely continue to rise.
+Home Market Value Our prediction for the real estate market in Maryland and Nationwide is that home prices will not fall.
+We actually expect home prices to continue rising, possibly by about 2% in 2025.

 The real estate and construction industries make up 16.8% of the U.S. economy.
 The new home market is still very strong.